ming053l/ming053l.github.io/_pages/about.md

 # 🔥 News

-- *2024/05/23*: &nbsp;🎉🎉 I receive the top3% runner-up (After 小米Xiaomi、快手Kuaishou) in Image Super-resolution (x4) Challange, in conjuncted with CVPR 2024 (NTIRE workshop).
+- *2024/05/25*: &nbsp;🎉🎉 I receive the top3% ranking (After 小米Xiaomi、快手Kuaishou) in Image Super-resolution (x4) Challange, in conjuncted with CVPR 2024 (NTIRE workshop).
 - *2024/05/21*: &nbsp;🎉🎉 Two paper are accepted by MIPR 2024 (Acceptance rate: 19.5%).
 - *2024/05/15*: &nbsp;🎉🎉 I receive the 3rd place in SMP Challenge in ACMMM 2024!
 - *2024/04/11*: &nbsp;🎉🎉 Two paper are accepted by CVPRW 2024, see you in Seattle!